-If you’re a Canadian exporter, you know all about the B13A Export Declaration form.
-The highly detailed document has to be filled out every time your goods leave Canada.
+If you’re a Canadian exporter who’s been selling goods to global markets for more than three years, you, undoubtedly, remember the paper-based export declaration form.
+The highly detailed document had to be filled out every time your goods left Canada.

-But the paper reporting process under the Canadian Automated Export Declaration (CAED) system is being phased out.
-Starting June 30, the new Canadian Export Reporting System (CERS) will make it mandatory to declare all exports electronically.
-CAED won’t be completely shut down until Sept.
-30, 2020 to give users time to transition to the new system.
+But the paper reporting process under the Canadian Automated Export Declaration (CAED) system has been phased out.
+In its place, the Canadian Export Reporting System (CERS) has made it mandatory to declare all exports electronically.

 What is CERS?

 CERS, unlike its predecessor, is fully electronic.
 Its online portal is your entry point to a single, straightforward reporting system.

 - Secure transmission of export declarations and summary reports to the Canadian Border Services Agency (CBSA)

 - Data validation before you declare your exports

 - Easy access to your declaration submission history